nikahmadz/Firedash/README.md

 ---

-This repository host development & documentation notes for Firedash.
+This repository host development & documentation notes for Firedash projects.
 To know more about Firedash, [visit the about page][about].

 ---